Itakh

 When al-Wathiq died unexpectedly in August 847, Itakh was one of the leading officials, along with the vizier Muhammad ibn al-Zayyat, the chief qādī, Ahmad ibn Abi Duwad, his fellow Turkish general Wasif al-Turki, who assembled to determine his successor.
 Ibn al-Zayyat initially proposed al-Wathiq's son Muhammad (the future al-Muhtadi), but due to his youth he was passed over, and instead the council chose another of al-Mu'tasim's sons, the 26-year-old Ja'far, who became the caliph al-Mutawakkil.
 Unbeknownst to them, the new Caliph was resolved to destroy the coterie of his father's officials that controlled the state.
 Al-Mutawakkil's first target was the vizier Ibn al-Zayyat, against whom he harboured a deep grudge over the way he had disrespected him in the past.
 Thus, on 22 September 847, he sent Itakh to summon Ibn al-Zayyat as if for an audience.
 Instead, the vizier was brought to Itakh's residence, where he was placed under house arrest.
 His possessions were confiscated, and he was tortured to death.
 This was the apogee of Itakh's career: he combined the positions of chamberlain (ḥājib), head of the Caliph's personal guard, intendant of the palace, and head of the barīd, the public post, which doubled as the government's intelligence network.

 In 848, however, he was persuaded to go to the pilgrimage, and laid down his powers, only to be arrested on his return.
-His possessions were confiscated—reportedly, in his house alone the Caliph's agents found one million gold dinars.
+His possessions were confiscated—reportedly, in his house alone the Caliph's agents found one million gold dinars (equivalent to over 4 tons).
 He died of thirst in prison in 849.